TickTockBent/TimeTickBase/documentation/Whitepaper.md

   * Funds allocated to development costs
   * Smart contract audits and deployment

-### Implementation Rationale
+### Implementation Timeline

-This distribution strategy serves multiple crucial purposes:

-1. **Fair Access**: 80% of slots are available through merit, contribution, or random chance, ensuring broad participation opportunity.

-2. **Development Funding**: The 10 purchasable slots provide essential capital for smart contract audits and deployment costs, necessary for a secure launch.
-These slots, like all others, offer no guaranteed tokens - only participation rights in the Genesis Fountain.

-3. **Time-Limited Impact**: The one-year operational limit ensures the Genesis Fountain's influence naturally concludes, transitioning to a more distributed network as individual timekeepers join.

-4. **Natural Dilution**: As individual timekeepers stake their own stake-hours, the Genesis Fountain's share of rewards automatically diminishes, creating a smooth transition to broader network participation.
+The Genesis Fountain follows a structured timeline to ensure controlled network growth:

+1. First 3 months: Network stake-locked
+   - No individual staking allowed
+   - No new aggregator contracts accepted
+   - Genesis Fountain will be the only share active

+2. Months 4-12: Graduated opening
+   - Genesis Fountain remains 1 stake-hour (1 share)
+   - Open staking with natural dilution of fountain rewards
+   - Minimum stake requirements:
+     - Month 4: 25 stake-hours
+     - Month 5: 15 stake-hours
+     - Month 6: 10 stake-hours
+     - Month 7: 5 stake-hours
+     - Month 8: 1 stake-hour
+   - After month 8: Free staking with 1 stake-hour minimum

 ### Reward Mechanics

 The Genesis Fountain operates as a single stake-hour in the system, initially receiving 70% of all network emissions.
 These rewards are distributed among the 50 slot holders according to the contract's distribution logic.
-As additional timekeepers join the network, the Fountain's rewards naturally decrease - for example, when the first independent timekeeper stakes a valid share, the Fountain's rewards immediately reduce to 35% of network emissions.
+As additional timekeepers join the network, the Fountain's rewards naturally decrease - for example, when the first independent timekeeper stakes a valid share, the Fountain's rewards are proportionally reduced.

 This mechanism ensures:
 * Initial broad distribution of tokens